raspberrypi/documentation/configuration/device-tree.md

 # Device Trees, overlays, and parameters

-Raspberry Pi's latest kernels and firmware, including Raspbian and NOOBS releases, now by default use Device Tree (DT) to manage some resource allocation and module loading.
+Raspberry Pi's latest kernels and firmware, including Raspbian and NOOBS releases, now by default use a Device Tree (DT) to manage some resource allocation and module loading.
 This change is to alleviate the problem of multiple drivers contending for system resources, and to allow HAT modules to be auto-configured.

 The current implementation is not a pure Device Tree system – there is still board support code that creates some platform devices – but the external interfaces (I2C, I2S, SPI), and the audio devices that use them, must now be instantiated using a Device Tree Blob (DTB) passed to the kernel by the loader (`start.elf`).